Meta Descriptions

 Most modern search engines, including Google and Bing, no longer use meta descriptions as a direct ranking signal.

 However, descriptions commonly appear in the SERPs (search engine results page).
-Which can impact user organic click through rates.
+Which can impact user organic click-through rates (CTR).

 Why Are Meta Descriptions Important?

-Even Google themselves recommend writing a meta description for each page on your site.
+Even Google recommends writing a unique meta description for each page on your site.

-And social media sites (like Facebook and Twitter) sometimes show your description in posts.
+And social media sites like Facebook and X (Twitter) sometimes show your description in posts.

 1. Use Benefit-Driven Copy